 WHAT IS PIPE LINING?

-Pipe lining is your no-dig solution for repairing or replacing cracked, broken, leaking or root infested pipes, such as damaged residential and commercial sewer lines.
-It is also used to even out or smooth rough bends and joints.
-Because it is a “no-dig” system, costly excavation and demolition are no longer necessary.
-Pipelining is often less expensive than the traditional re-piping alternatives, such as excavations or open trench methods.
+As you can see, pipe lining is your no-dig solution for repairing or replacing cracked, broken, leaking or root-infested pipes.
+Above all, it’s important to deal with this especially with your commercial sewer lines.
+In addition, it’s used to even out or smooth rough bends and joints.
+As a result of it being a “no-dig” system, costly excavation and demolition are no longer necessary.
+So, pipe lining is often less expensive than the traditional re-piping alternatives, such as excavations or open trench methods.

-To best describe pipe lining you would have to first imagine a smooth, new PVC pipe (known as liner tube) being installed literally within the existing damaged pipe.
-Between the new pipe and the old pipe is a slight separation filled in by a watertight secured seal (known as epoxy).
-Tests results show an actual improvement of over 100% of the original flow capacity despite the minimal loss of inside diameter.
+Nevertheless, to best describe pipe lining , you’d need to image a smooth new, new PVC pipe installed within the existing damaged pipe.
+Afterward, a watertight seal called an expoxy is filled in the separation between the old & new pipes.
+As a result, tests show an improvement of over 100% in original flow capacity despite the loss of inner diameter.

-Pipe lining materials (epoxy and custom-designed PVC coated liner tube) are applied with minimal disruption to your property.
-The liner is continuous and smooth with no seams or joints.
-Pipe liners are installed much faster with minimum inconvenience and disruption compared to excavation.
-The pipe liner also eliminates serious environmental and landscape damage.
-There is no damage to your trees or landscape.
-Liner tube can travel under landscaping, sidewalks, buildings, garages, patios, swimming pools, etc.
+Furthermore, pipe lining materials (i.e. epoxy & custom-designed PVC Coated liner tube) are applied with minimal disruption to your property.
+However, the liner is continuous & smooth with no seams or joints.
+So, we install pipe liners much faster with minimum inconvenience and disruption in comparison to excavation.
+As a result, the pipe liner also eliminates serious environmental & landscape damage.
+In addition, there is no damage to your trees or landscape.
+Basically, liner tub travels under landscaping, sidewalks, buildings, garages, patios, swimming pools, etc.

 HOW DO I KNOW IF I NEED PIPE LINING?

-If you own or manage a building that is more than 10 years old, the damage is probably already in progress.
-Usually you will experience or see symptoms of pipe corrosion.
-Symptoms include discolored water, stains on sinks and tubs, odors or leaks due, poor water flow, or continuous sewage back ups.
+When you own or manage a building over 10 years old, the damage is probably already in progress.
+Undoubtedly, you’ll experience or see symptoms of pipe corrosion.
+Overall, symptoms can include the following:

 WHAT TYPE OF LINES CAN BE LINED?